 The Dozuki Solution: Improved Training Comprehension

 Text-heavy documents with convoluted steps and unnecessary industry jargon make for poor training materials.
-Dozuki’s visual work instructions supplement text-heavy documents with clear images to help provide crystal clear direction.
+Standard work instructions in Dozuki supplement text-heavy documents with clear images to help provide crystal clear direction.

-Digital training documents stress visualization and can support all types of media, including videos, flowcharts, and even interactive CAD files.
+Digital training documents stress visualization and can support all types of media, including videos, flowcharts and more.
 This improves training comprehension by relying less on text or technical knowledge and more on the procedures themselves.

 "Food processors must maintain a record of this training for each worker."